As the mother of twin babies, do you ever feel a little like The Old Woman Who Lived in a Shoe?

 The only nap you have to be absolutely rigid on is the first nap of the day.
 If you synchronize that nap for your twin babies, the rest of the day’s schedule tends to go much better.
 That said, nap training can be tricky.
 I would focus on your nighttime sleep first, and then address the naps.

-If you’re still having trouble, sign up for my online (and quite cheap) Napping Know-How Webinar or let us help you create a customized napping plan to cater to both your twin babies in a Napping Session.
+If you’re still having trouble, sign up for my online (and quite cheap) Napping Know-How Webinar or I’ll show you how to create a customized napping plan to cater to both your twin babies.

 Sleeping Tips for Twin Babies: